Step 1 - Implement the Point 2D Value class¶

 Value and should be placed in the same namespace as the Type definition.

-The Point 2D Value class will contain:
+The Point 2D Value class contains:

 - private properties, used to store the actual data